artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo service nginx restart
    sudo service fits start

-If you have trouble with the gearman command try this as an alternative:
+If you have trouble with the gearman command try restarting it:

 .. code:: bash

-   sudo restart gearman-job-server
+   sudo service gearman-job-server restart

 11. Post Install Configuration